 The Clerk of the Juvenile Court-Delinquency 3333 E. American Ave., Bldg.
 701, Ste.
-A Fresno, California 93725 hearing date that allows sufficient time for all parties to be provided notice of the JV-220 Application and to file an opposition.
+A Fresno, California 93725

 4. The appropriate agency, DSS or Probation sends a facsimile copy of the JV-220 Application to the Fresno County Chief Psychiatrist for further review and recommendation.